Zugruul/test-adp/readme.md

 npm run build:prd
 ```

 To run the production build you need to serve it somehow.
-I recommend [http-server](https://github.com/indexzero/http-server):

-To install it (globally)
+I recommend [http-server](https://github.com/indexzero/http-server).
+To install it (globally):
 ```
 npm i -g http-server
 ```